Kyureeus-Edtech/custom-python-etl-data-connector-Shaun-Allan/README.md

 ## Data Transformation Example

-To understand the transformation process, here is an example of the "before" and "after" data for a single track.
+To understand the transformation process, here is an example of the "before" and "after" data.

 ### Before Transformation (Raw API Data)

-The script receives a raw playlist object and a list of raw track objects from the API.
-They are complex, nested, and contain many unnecessary fields.
+The script receives raw playlist and track objects from the API.
+They are complex and contain many unnecessary fields.

 **Raw Playlist Snippet:**